Theo Barklem-Biggs: Career

 He made his debut television appearance in The Bill in 2008.
 He appeared in EastEnders, Silk, The Fades on British television and then in the 2011 film The Inbetweeners, and the 2014 film Kingsman: The Secret Service.
 In May 2020, he began playing Petey in The First Team, playing a young player at a Premier League football club.
 On the show he appeared with his close friend Samson Kayo with whom he had also appeared in Sliced as two best friends and pizza delivery drivers.
 Kayo wrote the part specifically for Barklem-Biggs who he had known for 10 or more years.

 Barklem-Biggs received praise for his performance as Sid Godley in the 2014 World War One drama Our World War.
 He had the main role in the BAFTA nominated short-film Samuel-613.
 He appeared in the British TV series Cleaning Up alongside Sheridan Smith and the comedy prison series Crims alongside Elis James.

 He also appeared in the BBC series Tatau, and the 2018 comedy film The Festival.
 He was "unsettling" in the 2019 Claire Oakley film Make Up, and was "effectively creepy" in the 2021 British horror film The Power.

 In 2022, he starred in SAS: Rogue Heroes alongside Connor Swindells, Jack O'Connell, Alfie Allen and Dominic West from Peaky Blinders creator Steven Knight.
 He returned for the second series in 2025 and later that year, he was confirmed as returning for the third series.
+That year, he could be seen in Christmas family comedy television film Stuffed alongside Guz Khan and Morgana Robinson.